IDEMSInternational/parenttext-pipeline/docs/automated_ckan_export.md

 1. Clone the `parenttext-pipeline` repository to your local machine.
 2. Navigate to the bootstrap folder: `cd tools/ckan-export/bootstrap-tofu/`
-3. Edit the `main.tf` file to insert your specific `project_id`.
-4. Authenticate your CLI: `gcloud auth application-default login`
+3. Authenticate your CLI: `gcloud auth application-default login`
-5. Run the bootstrap: `tofu init` followed by `tofu apply`
+4. Run the bootstrap: `tofu init` followed by `tofu apply -var "project_id=YOUR_PROJECT_ID`
-6. Note the output values for `deployer_sa_email` and `state_bucket_name` for use in future deployments.
+5. Note the output values for `deployer_sa_email` and `state_bucket_name` for use in future deployments.
 Create a JSON Service Account Key for the Deployer account to use in GitHub Actions.

 ---